UncleHugo/UncleHugo/README.md

 - 🤔 I’m looking for help with: Improving daily as a Cloud & On-Premises Network and Security Operations.

-- 💬 Ask me about: Anything (Not really much of a polymath).
+- 💬 Ask me about: Anything.

 - 😄 Pronouns: He/Him

 - ⚡ Fun fact: I love good food, music and anything football.

-- 📫 How to reach me on linkedin: www.linkedin.com/in/ugochukwu-ejelonu-6568b6148 or mail: ejejahn@gmail.com
+- 📫 How to reach me on linkedin: www.linkedin.com/in/ugochukwu-ejelonu-6568b6148 or mail: ejelonuugochukwu26@outlook.com